 Since rehab treatment is usually a communal environment, you should expect to have to accommodate others on the journey.

-Step 3 - What Budget Is Available For Treatment?
+Step 3 - Managing The Budget For Treatment

 Public services are accountable to the tax payer, and seldom offer more specialist interventions.

 Your mental health matters, and because of the costs involved, it's easy to opt for a very low end provider, with minimal support.
 Not always a great idea.